Configure Pre-Approval Webhooks

 - Applying custom business rules that determine whether a request can be auto-approved

-To enable Pre Approval webhooks, the require_manual_request_approval variable must be set to true.
+To enable Pre-Approval webhooks, the require_manual_request_approval variable must be set to true.
 This is required to trigger and process pre-approval webhooks.
-You can find more information about this variable and how set it in the execution configuration variables docs
+You can find more information about this variable and how to set it in the execution configuration variables docs

 Configuration